Book Review: The Cows By Dawn O’Porter

 I love Dawn O’Porter’s outlook on life and attitude towards creativity.
 “Just bloody do it” is her motto.
 Or “just bloody wear it” if she’s talking about vintage clothes.
+But today I want to talk about her latest book, The Cows.

 Like most aspiring young writers, back in the day I used to read Dawn’s Stylist column religiously, her old WordPress blog where she wrote spontaneously about her daily bonkers antics, her tweets where she’d tell it exactly like it is and now her current GLAMOUR column where she dishes out brilliant advice and opinion pieces.
 I love Dawn.
 She’s not afraid to ask awkward questions, own up to mistakes or get to the heart of an issue, much like her documentaries of the noughties, you could say.
 Dawn’s writing has always reminded me of a fun big sister type who writes to spread messages and help others online.
 Comforting, outspoken, fun and most of all: honest.
 I’ve definitely had moments of WWDD (What Would Dawn Do?), and since interviewing her for my podcast where we sat on a bed and chinwagged for an hour, I fell in love with her even more.
 That episode with Dawn is one my most popular episodes and so many people have emailed me to tell me they’ve listened to it more than once.
 I totally get why.
 It’s one of my favourites, too.